WebThingsIO/webthing-arduino/README.md

 ### Continuing onwards

 Make sure to install the ArduinoJson library if you don't have it installed already.
+Note that you must select ArduinoJson version 5, not the prerelease beta version 6.

 ![ArduinoJson install process](https://github.com/mozilla-iot/webthing-arduino/raw/master/docs/arduinojson.png)